-The West Coast of Ireland is full of wild and wonderful gems – so its into the West we must go!
+The west coast of Ireland is full of wild and wonderful gems – so its into the West we must go!

-Horse trekking in Inishowen, County Donegal, surfing the furious waves on the legendary Mullaghmore beach, County Sligo, relaxing at sunset on the stunning beaches of Inch, County Kerry and Keem Bay, County Mayo, captivating the majestic views from the magnificent Cliffs of Moher, County Clare – I could go on forever and a day about the endless possibilities on Ireland’s Wild Atlantic Way on the west coast of Ireland.
+Ho horse trekking in Inishowen in Donegal, surf the furious waves on the legendary Mullaghmore beach in Sligo, enjoy a relaxing sunset on the stunning beaches of Inch in Kerry or enjoy the captivating views from the magnificent Cliffs of Moher in Clare.
+We could go on forever and a day about the endless possibilities on Ireland’s Wild Atlantic Way on the west coast of Ireland.
 Its next to impossible to choose just one experience but what better place to start than the ever so beautiful County Galway!

 Inishowen, Co.
 Donegal – Mullaghmore Beach, Co.
 Sligo – Cliffs of Moher, Co.
 Clare

 Ignoring the inclement summer weather, I went on a road trip Into the West of Ireland with my 10 year old grandson – just the 2 of us.
 We packed everything in, including the amusement rides in Salthill.
 I made a show of myself after a ride on the Ice Jet.
 Not a good idea but the grandson loved it!

 Inis Meaín, Aran Islands

 One of the highlights of the week was our island adventure.
 We headed off for 1 night on a trip to Inis Meaín, the Aran’s Middle Island, it is the quietest of the three, located off the West Coast of Clare and Galway and a place to escape the crowds.
 We caught one of the daily sailings from Rossaveal, (18 km) Co.
 Galway about 45 minutes journey out on the ferry.
 You can fly on a small aircraft from Inverin, you are in the air for 7 minutes!
 As the sun shone down it felt like a really exotic island adventure.

 The Ferry from Rossaveal to the Aran Islands